Op3rat0r/Uberspace-passwd/README.md

 # Uberspace passwd

-a simple web-frontend to change your mail password on a ["Uberspace"](http://uberspace.de) managed server.
+A simple web front-end (in German language) to change your mail password on a ["Uberspace"](http://uberspace.de) managed server.